civicrm/civicrm-dev-docs/docs/api/v4/usage.md

 ## PHP

 This is the most common way to call the API.
-There are 2 formats of API calls a proceedural approach and the more traditional approach
+There are 2 formats of API calls a procedural approach and the more traditional approach

-Object Oriented Proceedural approach:
+Object Oriented Procedural approach:

 ```php
 $contacts = \Civi\Api4\Contact::get()